elliotlewis/Redactor-Extras/README.md

 ### Your own custom plugin

 There's also the option to create your own Redactor plugin and link to the JS and CSS files.
 Just fill-in the paths in settings under, 'Custom plugin'.
+The plugin code needs to follow the Craft way of wrapping/loading the JS.
+Check the included Redactor plugins as an example.